-Response file variables for installing Veritas Access (continued) Table 7-1
+Response file variables for installing Veritas Access (continued) Table 6-1

 Variable Description

+CFG{opt}{confignic} Performs the NIC configuration with all the network variable values.
+The value is 1.

+List or scalar: scalar

+Optional or required: required

 CFG{opt}{configure} Performs the configuration if the packages are already installed.

 List or scalar: scalar

 Optional or required: required

 CFG{opt}{install} Installs Veritas Access RPMs.
 Configuration can be performed at a later time using the -configure option.

 List or scalar: scalar

 Optional or required: optional

 CFG{opt}{installallpkgs} Instructs the installer to install all the Veritas Access RPMs based on the variable that has the value set to 1.

 List or scalar: scalar

 Optional or required: required

 CFG{opt}{noipc} Disables the connection to SORT for updates check.
 The value is 0.

 List or scalar: scalar

 Optional or required: required

-CFG{opt}{ssh} Determines whether to use SSH for communication between systems.
+CFG{opt}{ssh} Determines whether to use ssh for communication between systems.
 The value is 1 if enabled.

 List or scalar: scalar

 Optional or required: required

 CFG{prod} Defines the product to be installed or uninstalled.

 List or scalar: scalar

 Optional or required: required

-CFG{publicnetmaskarr} List of the netmasks that are assigned to public NICs or bonds.
+Response file variables for installing Veritas Access (continued) Table 6-1

+Variable Description

+CFG{publicbond} List of PCI IDs of the bonded NICs.

 List or scalar: list

+Optional or required: optional

+CFG{publicnetmaskarr} List of netmasks that are assigned to public NICs or bonds.

+List or scalar: list

 Optional or required: required

-Response file variables for installing Veritas Access (continued) Table 7-1

-Variable Description

 CFG{publicparr} List of public IPs that are assigned to public NICs or bonds.

 List or scalar: list

 Optional or required: required

 CFG{redhat_subscription_username} Specifies the user name to register with Red Hat subscription management.

 List or scalar: scalar

-Optional or required: required, if some of the required OS RPMs are not found on the systems.
+Optional or required: required if some required OS rpms are missing on the systems

 The user name should be enclosed in single quotes (for example : '1234@abc') if it contains any special character.

 CFG{redhat_subscription_password} Specifies the password to register with Red Hat subscription management.

 List or scalar: scalar

-Optional or required: required, if some of the required OS RPMs are not found on the systems.
+Optional or required: required if some required OS rpms are missing on the systems

-The password should be enclosed in single quotes (for example, '1234@abc') if it contains any special character.
+The password should be enclosed in single quotes (for example : '1234@abc') if it contains any special character.

 CFG{snas_clustername} Defines the cluster name of the product.

 List or scalar: scalar

 Optional or required: required

+Table 6-1 Response file variables for installing Veritas Access (continued)

+Variable Description

 CFG{snas_consoleip} Defines the console IP of the product.

 List or scalar: scalar

 Optional or required: required

 CFG{snas_defgateway} Defines the gateway of the product.

 List or scalar: scalar

 Optional or required: required

-Table 7-1 Response file variables for installing Veritas Access (continued)

-Variable Description

 CFG{snas_dnsdomainname} Defines the DNS domain name of the product.

 List or scalar: scalar

 Optional or required: required

 CFG{snas_dnsip} Defines the DNS IP of the product.

 List or scalar: scalar

 Optional or required: required

 CFG{snas_ntpserver} Defines the NTP server name of the product.

 List or scalar: scalar

 Optional or required: required

 CFG{snas_nvip} Defines the number of VIPs on each NIC.

 List or scalar: scalar

 Optional or required: required

 CFG{snas_pipprefix} Defines the prefix of public IPs (only in IPV6 environments).

 List or scalar: scalar

 Optional or required: required

-CFG{snas_pipstart} Defines the initial IP of the public IPs.
+CFG{snas_pipstart} Defines the the initial IP of the public IPs.

 List or scalar: scalar

 Optional or required: required

-CFG{snas_pnmaskstart} Defines the netmask of public IPs (only in IPV4 environments).

-List or scalar: scalar

-Optional or required: required

-CFG{snas_sepconsoleport} Defines if use of separate console port.
-1 for yes, 0 for no.

-List or scalar: scalar

-Optional or required: required

-Response file variables for installing Veritas Access (continued) Table 7-1
+Response file variables for installing Veritas Access (continued) Table 6-1